CoreyMLawrence/Comfort-Airlines/docs/algorithm.md

 # Working Definitions
 - "aircraft needs maintenance": an aircraft with 200+ flight hours since last maintenance
 - "available aircraft": an aircraft that is not in flight or undergoing maintenance (implies deboarded and waiting at a gate)
-- "available flight": a flight with remaining demand that can be flown by the given aircraft type, leaving within the operating hours of the source airport and arriving within the operating hours of the destination airport
+- "available flight": a flight with remaining demand that can be flown by the given aircraft type with sufficient maximum fuel, leaving within the operating hours of the source airport and arriving within the operating hours of the destination airport
 - "available gate": a gate that is not currently being used by an aircraft nor scheduled to be used by an aircraft
+- "hub": "airport destignated as central location with 11 gates; one of {"O'Hare", "Denver Intl.", "Dallas Fort Worth", "Hartsfield-Jackson Atlandta Intl."}
 - "in flight": in the air, waiting on the tarmac, or at a gate preparing to arrive or leave
 - "operating hours": 5 AM to 1 AM (exclusive)